 The European Economic and Social Committee (EESC), which represents employers, trade unions and other groups such as professional and community associations, youth organisations, women's groups, organisations of persons with disabilities, consumers, environmental campaigners, and other groups of Europeans.

-The Committee of the Regions (CoR), which ensures that the voice of local and regional government is heard.
+The Committee of the Regions (CoR), which ensures that the voice of local and regional governments is heard.
 It is composed by mayors, city councillors and other local government representatives.

 Consultation of the EESC and the CoR by the Commission or the Council is mandatory in certain cases; in others, it is optional.
 The EESC may, however, also issue statements on certain issues by its own initiative.
 They are called opinions.
 Its opinions are then sent to the Council, the European Commission, and the European Parliament for their consideration.